Every Election Day, 11-15% of Denton Co. votes are threatened

 All five Commissioners are Republicans.
 They say they can’t act because “the political parties can’t agree,” but that isn’t true.

 • The Denton County Democratic Party is ready to do this immediately.
-It's the Republican Party that refuses to approve joint voting during primary elections.
+It's the Republican Party that refuses to approve joint voting during primary elections, so far blocking countywide Election Day voting completely.

-And here's the real outrage: Party primaries happen every other year, but there are a lot of other elections in our county.
+• Here's the real outrage: Party primaries happen every other year, but there are many other elections in our county.
 The commission could have approved Voting Centers for non-primary elections without the approval of the political parties.

 But they didn't.